pchemguy/SQLite-ICU-MinGW/Current/MSVCLast/sqlite_MSVC_Cpp_Build_Tools.ext.md

 %windir%\System32\tar.exe
 ```

+The Conda ICU branch additionally requires an active environment with a defined `CONDA_PREFIX` and the expected headers, `.lib` files, and DLLs beneath `%CONDA_PREFIX%\Library`.

-`msbuild.exe` is required only when ICU is enabled.
+`msbuild.exe` is required only for the retained ICU-from-source branch.

 ---